prashanthannam/NeoBook/README.md

 # vuetify_project

-A social media WebApp built using Vue.js and firebase for database.
+A social media WebApp built using Vue.js for frontend and firebase for backend database.
 Users can post content, share posts, chat, comment, like etc.

 ## Project setup
 ```